emblah/risbergetkulturhistorie/README.md

 The generated static site is written to `docs/` with the `/risbergetfinnskogen/` path prefix required by GitHub Pages.

+You do not need to run this before committing.
+The pre-commit hook runs `npm run build` automatically, stops the commit if the build fails, and stages generated changes in `docs/` when the build succeeds.
+Run `npm run build` manually only when you want to check the production output before committing.

 Commit and push changes and the GitHub page will be updated in a few minutes.

 See the live page at https://emblah.github.io/risbergetfinnskogen/.